Important Information for New HSA Participants

 - Must not have received VA medical benefits at any time in the past three (3) months

-- Spouse is not contributing to/participating in a general-purpose FSA through his/her employer
+- Spouse is not contributing to/participating in a general-purpose FSA through their employer

 Eligible employees may contribute up to the limits established by the federal government.
 If contributions are made through payroll deductions, they will be made pre-tax.
 Participants will receive IRS forms 5498 and 1099 to aid in tax preparation.
 The participant is responsible for documenting that all withdrawals have been used for qualified medical expenses and they will be liable for state and federal taxes if the expenses were not qualified medical expenses.

 The money in your account is yours as soon as it is deposited into your account.
+You can change your HSA contribution at any time by logging into the Benefits Portal.
+You can use your HSA to pay for qualified expenses for your dependent family members even if they are not on your health insurance.
 You can change health care coverage or change jobs in the future and still keep the money in your account.

 HSA Contribution Limits